Train on a Track: Critical reception

 "Train on a Track" received generally positive reviews from music critics.
 Sal Cinquemani of Slant complimented the track for its "light and breezy" nature and named it, along with "(Love Lives In) Strange Places", Simply Deeps best tracks.
 He found that both records "infuse the singer’s lush harmonies with acoustic guitars and poetic wordplay."
 Houston Chronicle journalist Michael D. Clark called the song "a daring singer-songwriter rock departure."
 AllMusic editor Jon O'Brien wrote in his review, that "gorgeous "Train on a Track," an acoustic-driven lament to the first flourishes of love [...] deviates from the late-night slow jam pastiche formula."
 BBC Music editor Joy Dunbar found that "Rowland makes a faint break from the Destinys Child ethos as "Train on a Track" attempts to rebel against her former sound with the occasional, edgy rock chords and heavy use of guitars.
 However, this uninspiring, longing love song tries too hard to promote her shift away from the group and interferes with the structure of the album."
+Joe Ng, writing for MTV Asia described the song as a "road trip folk number with surrealistic rock riffs to boot."